weedwilly/weedwilly/README.md

 ## Hi there 👋
 I'm weedwilly!
+I just start to learn coding, Nice to meet you!
 <!--
 **weedwilly/weedwilly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.